Sharmus Outlaw: Program Advisory Committee of the Red Umbrella Fund

 Outlaw served as the U.S. representative for the Program Advisory Committee of the Red Umbrella Fund, which is an Amsterdam-based fund that assists sex workers rights organizations on a global scale.
 A statement released by the Best Practices described Outlaw as, “an internationally known activist [who] spoke out against injustice in all settings, from interactions with police in the streets to meetings with the U.S. government to high-level U.N. gatherings.”

 Death

+Outlaw first became concerned about her health in April 2015, when she visited the ER due to "persistent pressure in her ear".
+She was told she had an ear infection.
+Outlaw continued to seek care over the next six months for symptoms, but she was not diagnosed with anything.
+In November 2015, doctors told Outlaw she had a tumor growing in her neck, which required a biopsy; however, Outlaw's insurance did not cover the procedure, and she was unable to get Medicaid.
+The following month, Outlaw returned to an emergency room, demanding a biopsy.
+The procedure revealed she had a "highly aggressive form of lymphoma".

+Outlaw began receiving chemotherapy, and later discovered that her Medicaid paperwork had been delayed due to confusion about the gender marker.

 For the last few weeks of her life, Outlaw was sick, but even after receiving treatment, she would continue to go to events and conferences to advocate.
-Her biopsy had been delayed for months due to confusion about the gender marker on her Medicaid paperwork.
 On July 7, 2016, Outlaw died at the Capital Caring Hospice Center in Falls Church, Virginia.

 Legacy

 Outlaw's legacy continues throughout the Sharmus Outlaw Advocacy and Rights Institute (SOAR Institute).
 The goal of this institute is to create policy change for sex workers through legislation, provide legal and social service consultation, and bring attention to human trafficking.
 There is also the Sharmus Outlaw Scholarship, which is granted exclusively to incarcerated black transgender women.